A General Gaussian Heatmap Label Assignment for Arbitrary-Oriented Object Detection: Proposed GGHL Framework

-which is derived in Supplemental Material A. The PDF of the error of the OBB regression, which is assumed to obey an i.i.d.
+which is derived in Appendix A. The PDF of the error of the OBB regression, which is assumed to obey an i.i.d.
 Gaussian distribution with a mean of 0 and variance ${\sigma ^2}$.

-\textbf{2) Area normalization and loss adaptive re-weighting.} In view of the problem that CNN prefers to learn the object with a larger Gaussian region generated by the proposed OLA, i.e., with more positive locations, an area normalization factor ${\xi _{x,y,m}}$ at ${\left( {x,y} \right)_m}$ is designed,